 It is important to note that the DH node can be a DC node at the same time, in the context of the data that it has introduced to the network.
 As noted, the same software runs on all the nodes in the network, providing for symmetrical relations and thus not limiting scalability.

 The Data Viewer (DV) is an entity that requests the data from any network node able to provide that data.
-The Data Viewer will be able to send two types of queries to the network.
-The first type is a request for a specific set of batch identifiers of the product supply chain they are interested in, where they will be able to retrieve the all connected data of the product trail.
-The second type are custom queries asking for specific connections between the data.
-In both cases, the Data Viewer will receive the offers from all the nodes that have the data together with charges for reading and structure of the data that will be sent.
-The Data Viewer can decide which offers it will accept and deposit the requested compensation funds on the escrow smart contract.
+The Data Viewer will be able to send to request data for a specific set of supply chain identifiers they are interested in, where they will be able to retrieve the all connected data of the product trail.
+The Data Viewer will receive the offers from all the nodes that have the data together with potential charges for reading and structure of the data that will be sent.
+The Data Viewer can decide which offers it will accept and deposit the requested compensation funds on the escrow smart contract if needed.
 The providing node then sends the encrypted data in order for the Data Viewer to test the validity of data.
 Once the validity of the data is confirmed, the Data Viewer will get the key to decrypt the data while the smart contract will unlock the funds for the party that provided the data.